conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

 ## Improved CMakePresets with parameterized layout

-Conan has incrementally improved the support for CMakePresets during the last releases.
+Conan has incrementally improved the support for CMakePresets in the most recent releases.
 Since Conan 1.49 you can use the new `tools.cmake.cmake_layout:build_folder_vars` configuration to modify the [cmake_layout](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmake_layout.html#cmake-layout)